-Tom is a key relationship builder between Victoria Hospice’s caregivers and counsellors, and the generous families, community members, and foundations who make their work possible.
+Lucy is a professionally accredited fundraiser (CFRE), with two decades helping non-profit community organizations advance their mission to make the world a better place.
+Lucy is deeply inspired by the VHS vision and values, its programs and accessibility to serve the community.
 Each year, fundraising accounts for almost half of Hospice's annual operating budget.
-Funds are raised from a variety of sources including: annual donations (from more than 6,000 individuals); major gifts from individuals, fundraising events, businesses and foundations; and legacy gifts including bequests, donations of publicly-listed securities, life insurance, and other options.
+Funds are raised from a variety of sources including: annual donations (from more than 6,000 individuals); major gifts from individuals, fundraising events, businesses and foundations; and legacy gifts including bequests, donations of publicly-listed securities, and other options.

 Helena Daudt, PhD